Finite groups with geodetic Cayley graphs: Preliminaries

 \begin{proof} Assume for contradiction that $x,y,z \in \mathcal{N}(v)$ with $\{x,y\} \in E$, $\{y,z\} \in E$ but $\{x,z\} \notin E$.
 Then there are two geodesics from $x$ to $z$ (one via $v$ and one via $y$), contradicting $\Gamma$ being geodetic. \end{proof}

-After fixing a starting point in a Cayley graph $\Cay(G, \Sigma)$ (for instance the vertex corresponding to the neutral element $1$) paths starting at $1$ are in bijection with words $w \in \Sigma^*$ (recall that we always assume the generating set $\Sigma \sse G$ to be symmetric).
-This allows us to denote paths by words in $\Sigma^*$ rather than vertex sequences and leads to the following observation. \begin{observation} The Cayley graph $\Cay(G,\Sigma)$ of a group $G$ is geodetic if and only if each group element $g \in G$ is represented by a unique geodesic $w \in \Sigma^\ast$. \end{observation}
+After fixing a starting point in a Cayley graph $\Cay(G, \Sigma)$ (for instance the vertex corresponding to the identity element $1$), paths starting at $1$ are in bijection with words $w \in \Sigma^*$ (recall that we always assume the generating set $\Sigma \sse G$ to be symmetric).
+This allows us to denote paths by words in $\Sigma^*$ rather than vertex sequences and leads to the following observation. \begin{observation} The Cayley graph $\Cay(G,\Sigma)$ of a group $G$ is geodetic if and only if each element $g \in G$ is represented by a unique geodesic $w \in \Sigma^\ast$, with the identity element represented by the empty word $\varepsilon\in \Sigma^\ast$. \end{observation}